 - Have an open discussion with employees in the lending company of interest, the higher up the employee is, the better

-This page will show you how to negotiate the best mortgage contract in 2019.
+This page will show you how to negotiate the best mortgage contract.

 Determine Refinancing Costs